-We are gravely concerned for Joshua’s wellbeing, and he is in dire need of specialist medical treatment not available in the DRC.
-Reprieve urges the British and Norwegian Prime Ministers to do everything within their power to secure his transfer so that he may receive the care that he needs.
+Reprieve worked with Joshua’s family to urge the British and Norwegian Governments to do everything within their power to secure his transfer so that he could receive the care that he needed.

 Joshua, a dual British-Norwegian national, and Tjostolv, a Norwegian national, travelled into the DRC from Uganda by motorbike in April 2009.
 When their motorbike broke down they hired a car and a driver and continued their journey with two Congolese passengers.
 Several hours later, in the middle of the rainforest, the driver was shot and killed in an ambush.
 Fearing for their lives, Joshua and Tjostolv fled into the dense jungle.
 Both were arrested a few days later and were charged with murder, espionage, and several other crimes.
 Both men have always maintained their innocence.

 After his arrest, Joshua was brutally tortured, forced to sign a confession and subjected to a mock execution.

 Even though he was a tourist, Joshua’s trial was conducted in a military court and the proceedings were held in French – a language he didn’t speak.
 No physical evidence was produced against either him or Tjostolv.
 The prosecution witnesses, who gave conflicting and inconsistent testimonies, had each been paid US$5,000 to appear, over ten times the average annual salary in the DRC.
 Joshua and Tjostolv were both sentenced to death by firing squad.